yuliyashibaeva/yuliyashibaeva/README.md

-# Hi there 👋 My name is Yulia
+# Hi there 👋 My name is Julia

 I am a Software QA Engineer based in Helsinki, Finland 🇫🇮 My main expertise is manual testing of web applications.